Making Walks Count: From Silent Circles to Hamiltonian Cycles

 \begin{corollary} In a digraph with the adjacency matrix $A$, the number of closed walks of length $n$ equals $\tr(A^n)$, the trace of $A^n$. \end{corollary}

-It is often convenient to represent a sequence of numbers $a_0,a_1,a_2,\dots$ as a \emph{generating function} $f(z)$ (of indeterminate $z$) such that the coefficient of $z^n$ in $f(z)$ equals $a_n$ for all integers $n\geq 0$ (e.g., see \cite{Wilf1994} for a nice introduction to generating functions).
+It is often convenient to represent a sequence of numbers $a_0,a_1,a_2,\dots$ in the form of a \emph{generating function} $f(z)$ (of indeterminate $z$) such that the coefficient of $z^n$ in $f(z)$ equals $a_n$ for all integers $n\geq 0$ (e.g., see \cite{wilf} for a nice introduction to generating functions).
 In other words, $f(z)=a_0+a_1\cdot z+a_2\cdot z^2+\cdots$.
 The generating function for the number of closed walks has a neat algebraic expression:

-\begin{theorem}[{\cite[Corollary 4.7.3]{Stanley1997}}] For any $m\times m$ matrix $A$,
+\begin{theorem}[{\cite[Corollary 4.7.3]{stanley}}] For any $m\times m$ matrix $A$,

 where $F(z) = \det(I_m - z\cdot A)$, and $I_m$ is the $m\times m$ identity matrix. \end{theorem}

 We will show how to put these nice results to good use by reducing some enumeration problems to the counting of walks or closed walks in certain digraphs.